zacanger/niddesa/text/00-introduction.md

 > is gratefully acknowledged.
 >
 > Prepared for SuttaCentral by Ayya Kathrin Vimalañāṇī.

-The Pali was also sourced from
-[Sutta Central](https://github.com/suttacentral/legacy-suttacentral-data/tree/384ab0b63a521946cddb343319ac6c325dd2fb27/text/pi/su/kn), and its notice is included here.

-> Pali text from the Mahāsaṅgīti Tipiṭaka Buddhavasse 2500: World Tipiṭaka Edition
-> in Roman Script.
-Edited and published by The M.L.
-Maniratana Bunnag Dhamma
-> Society Fund, 2005.
-Based on the digital edition of the Chaṭṭha Saṅgāyana
-> published by the Vipassana Research Institute, with corrections and proofreading
-> by the Dhamma Society.
->
-> Prepared for SuttaCentral by Blake Walshe and Bhikkhu Sujato.

 The Chinese was translated by [Zhuang Chunjiang](https://agama.buddhason.org/), and no copyright notice could be found.